 If that’s not enough… there is 48 acres of land to explore.
 Hardcore hikers and gentle ramblers have several choices to suit.
 Even if you are an adrenaline junkie, I’d recommend the beautiful 45 minute walk down through the valley to the river.

 All too soon it was time for me to leave Santani and the quiet yet invigorating days I’d come to love there.
 It’s not that often that new hotels can live up to their claims but in this case, Santani exceeded them.
 Santani’s unique brand of luxury wellness resort is sure to make waves on the international spa scene and further cement Sri Lanka’s reputation as a must visit destination for the luxury traveller.
+Looking for more travel inspiration?
+Check out these things to do in Sri Lanka to help you plan your trip.

 Rates start from £239 per night